nerab/dropcaster/README.md

 Delete an Episode
 -----------------

-Remove the mp3 you want to delete from the Dropbox Public folder, and then run
+Remove the mp3 you want to delete from the Dropbox Public folder, and then run the following command in the directory where the remaining mp3 files reside:

 	  $ dropcaster > index.rss

 Replace an Episode With an Updated File
 ---------------------------------------

-In the Dropbox Public folder, replace the mp3 you want to update with a new version, and then run
+In the Dropbox Public folder, replace the mp3 you want to update with a new version, and then run the following command in the directory where the mp3 files reside:

 	  $ dropcaster > index.rss

 Publish Your Feed
 -----------------

-1. Re-generate the feed to make sure the it is up to date:
+1. Re-generate the feed to make sure the it is up to date (see above):

         $ dropcaster > index.rss

-1. In your Dropbox Public folder, right-click the index.rss and select Dropbox / Copy public link.
+1. In your Dropbox Public folder, right-click the index.rss and select "Dropbox / Copy public link".
 This copies the public, HTTP-addressable link to your podcast into the clipboard.
 1. Publish this link and tell people to subscribe to it.

 Publish More than One Feed